JuliaPlots/Plots.jl/docs/src/recipes.md

 end
 ```

 If `MyVec` was a subtype of AbstractVector, there would not be anything to do... it should "just work".
-However this isn't always desireable, and it would be nice if you could call `plot(10:20, myvec)` without having to personally define every possible combination of inputs.
+However this isn't always desirable, and it would be nice if you could call `plot(10:20, myvec)` without having to personally define every possible combination of inputs.
 It this case, you'll want to use a special type of recipe signature:

 ```julia
 @recipe f(::Type{MyVec}, myvec::MyVec) = myvec.v